 Why Fat Bikes?

 Mike was introduced to fat bikes while serving as the active sports department manager at L.L.
 Bean.
 We were both taken by the “wicked cool” (a Maine phrase) appearance of these beasts!
-We love the rugged simplicity of the design – no front or rear suspensions required.
-And, the oversized tires absorb anything the terrain can dish-out – be it sand, snow, crushed stone trails, or bushwhacking.
+We love the rugged simplicity of the design: no front or rear suspensions required.
+Significantly, the oversized tires absorb anything the terrain can dish-out – be it sand, snow, crushed stone trails, or bushwhacking.
 People often approach us asking about this new style of bike.
-And, we love to share bike features and our experiences with them!
+Surely, we love to share bike features and our experiences with them!

 So many things!
 But, of course, we must start with those oversized tires.
 Wow, they carry us through anything!
 We can fully inflate them for rides on more solid surfaces, or under-inflate them to gain more surface coverage on shifting terrain.
-The frames are perfectly proportioned for us – we have added rear racks to allow us to carry supplies, provisions, and other items for our journeys.
+The frames are perfectly proportioned for us.
+We have added rear racks to allow us to carry supplies, provisions, and other items for our journeys.
 The Shimano and Tektro components are solid and reliable.
-And, the high-vis lime green color is so fun!
+Additionally, the high-vis lime green colour is so fun!
 Whenever we are cruising around on our Hercules, we get loads of gazes and questions from curious folks.

 How often do you ride?

 Being early risers, we love to start our days with a morning ride before work.
-Spring, Summer, and Autumn in Maine are absolutely beautiful, and being right on the Atlantic in the far reaches of the Eastern Time Zone, we get early sun which means great rides from 5:30am to 7am daily.
+Spring, Summer and Autumn in Maine are absolutely beautiful.
+More remarkably, being right on the Atlantic in the far reaches of the Eastern Time Zone, we get early sun which means great rides from 5:30 am to 7 am daily.
 On the weekends, we are up and on the road early, motoring to our next adventure.
 We store and transport our four bikes in our Dodge Ram Promaster van – full of bikes and bike gear.
 Weekend and holiday rides include numerous rides on the carriage trails of Acadia National Park, in the Finger Lakes/Wine District of Upstate New York, the islands of the Great Lakes, and various coastal destinations in Maine and New England.

 What future adventures do you have planned?